 Apps and Extensions

-While we haven’t tried all the apps for our Private Internet Access review, the Windows 10 version isn’t the only one on offer.
-There are custom apps for all main platforms: Windows, macOS, Linux (and the beta for all three), iOS, and Android.
-The Private Internet Access router app is, unfortunately, not a thing at the moment, but you can still run PIA VPN on router devices if you follow the instructions on their site.
+There are custom apps for all main platforms: Windows, macOS, Linux (v 1.0.2), iOS, and Android.
+There’s no Private Internet Access router app at the moment, but you can still run PIA VPN on router devices if you follow the instructions on their site.
 Finally, you can also download Chrome/Firefox/Opera extensions.

 Both mobile versions have largely the same features as the desktop ones.
-This is the advantage of not having many features.
 You will have access to the kill switch, choose where to connect and regulate the level of encryption.
 Android even offers OpenVPN, which is unfortunately not available on the iOS version.
-This is inarguably the latter‘s biggest drawback – it uses IPSec/L2TP by default.
+This is inarguably the latter‘s biggest drawback – it uses L2TP/IPSec by default.

-PIA‘s Chrome and Firefox extensions are not simply controllers for the VPN.
-Rather, they are, essentially, PIA proxy services.
-If you use either of these add-ons, all your browser traffic will go through an HTTPS proxy.
+PIA‘s Chrome and Firefox extensions are HTTPS proxy addons.
 This is good, but keep in mind that only your web traffic will be affected.
 Chrome and Firefox extensions aren’t the only way to use a Private Internet Access proxy – each subscription includes a SOCKS5 proxy.
 You’ll need a separate password to use it, which you can generate on the Client Control Panel.

 Private Internet Access for Netflix

-We’ve tested Netflix from Europe, using fast.com to determine the nominal speed and checking loading times (if the content was successfully unblocked).
-The original speed without a VPN was 230 Mbps, as per fast.com test.
+We’ve tested Netflix from Europe, using fast.com to determine the nominal speed and check loading times (if the content was successfully unblocked).
+The original speed without a VPN was 230 Mbps, as per the fast.com test.

 US, New York

 64 Mbps, more than enough for UHD (4K).
-Streaming our show went well.
 Loading times didn’t exceed a few seconds.
+Here’s the result:

 US, Los Angeles

 74 Mbps.
-More than once, we’re getting better Netflix results in West Coast despite New York being closer to us.
-In any case, the most important thing is that it’s working and the loading times do not exceed those in Big Apple.
+More than once, we’re getting better Netflix results on the West Coast despite New York being closer.

-92 Mbps and a surprise of an unblocked Netflix!
+92 Mbps and Netflix unblocked!
 Loading times were a couple of seconds at most, while streaming was as smooth as marble.

 Private Internet Access for Kodi